- Five Years Unit 2B1Boothby Road, Archway, London N19 4AJ

 Woodward dressed in a black hoody, blue top and black jeans.
 As he takes off his top, he is no longer recognizable as part of the audience and hands out text to participates.
 As the half naked man he starts shouting out a self made language, this seemed to shake the viewer out of the resting place that the break had provided.
 At once he became a mad man, smearing black treacle onto his body, the act appears masochistic, he becomes a spectacle , the substance appears like oil, as he pulls feathers out of a white bag that faintly resembled a cushion case.
 As he throws feathers onto his body, he mouths out unknown words.
 We become aware of a man that has lost control, this unnerves the audience into a state of internal madness which was only heightened by the white gallery space.
 At points the gallery space became a padded cell where the audience could no longer contain themselves.
 Laughter was shameful but at the same time unavoidable.
 As the mad man found a pace, he moves ritualistically throwing feathers at members of the audience whilst shouting angry unknown words, which provokes a natural urge to shout back and throw feathers at the mad man.
 He then unexpectedly pulls the sack over his head and finds the table where the red ribbon is held from Starkey’s previous piece and wraps the ribbon around the sack.
 Reinforcing the ribbon as a restraint tool.
 Resembling a tar and feathering humiliation, this was no performance but a live action piece.
 Where I could no longer decipher on a singular ‘artist’.
 Only after the event I questioned his madness.
 Maybe he was always in control?

 A Black body manoeuvres through a feathered, white space, as he started to crouch his active body revealed a naked brown back, where the artist was unable to cover himself.
-As his black hands, legs and face delicately grapple with moving a heavy heart, his painted black arms become wings, attempting to find hard ground, finger tips discovering surroundings like a child.
+As his black hands, legs and face delicately grapple the floor, his painted black arms become wings, attempting to find hard ground, finger tips discovering surroundings like a child.
 Crawling slowly feeling the feathers between his fingers and the floor, the movements revealed a duo presence of a painted black man that had almost lost function and a bird-like child.
 Another man covered in what appears to be tar and feathers, shouting unknown words placed feathers on the crawling man’s naked back, he fleetingly becomes an angel.
 As he crawls, the man lets go and surrenders his feathers face pressed against the floor.
 The audience captivated as the two performances interlock fleetingly.
 There is a silent presence in the room.
 I feel myself afraid to breathe as I don’t want to inflict noise.
 The naked man drags himself and presses his hands into blood stained cotton sheet, gently creating a ball like shape akin to his own body.
 Bryan transforms what was previously a canvas containing adult content and aggressive blood spatter into a womb.
-Bryan releases the bird and returns to his child self, the child curls up becoming foetal, innocent and unmarked.
+Bryan releases the ball of fabric/ bird and returns to his child self, the child curls up becoming foetal, innocent and unmarked.
 Bryan pulls himself away from the space leaving Black residue on the wall.
 The performance was simultaneously vulnerable and empowering.

 Tiff Howe (audience member)